-"I hear a crow !" exclaimed Magua, with a taunting laugh.
-"Go," he added, shaking his hand at the crowd, which had slowly opened to admit his passage- "Where are the petticoats of the Delawares!
-Let them send their arrows and their guns to the Wyandots; they shall have vension to eat, and corn to hoe.
-Dogs, rabbits, thieves-I spit on you !"
-His parting gibes were listened to in a dead, boding silence; and with these biting words in his mouth, the triumphant Magua passed unmolested into the forest, followed by his passive captive, and protected by the inviolable laws of Indian hospitality.
+"I hear a crow," exclaimed Magua, with a taunting laugh.
+"Go," he added, shaking his hand at the crowd, which had slowly opened to admit his passage.
+"Where are the petticoats of the Delawares?
+Let them send their arrows and their guns to the Wyandots; they shall have venison to eat, and corn to hoe.
+Dogs, rabbits, thieves-I spit on you."

+His parting gibes were listened to in a dead, boding silence, and, with these biting words in his mouth, the triumphant Magua passed unmolested into the forest followed by his passive captive, and protected by the inviolable laws of Indian hospitality.

-CHAPTER IX.
+CHAPTER XXXI.

-"Flue.
-Kill the poys and the luggage ! 'is expressly against the law of arms; 'tis as arrant a piece of knavery, mark you now, as can be offered in the 'orld."
-King Henry V.
+Plue.
+Kill the poys and the luggage!
+'Tis expressly against the law of arms, 'tis as arrant a piece of knavery, mark you now, as can be offered in the 'orld.

+KING HENRY V.

-So long as their enemy and his victim continued in sight, the multitude remained motionless, as being charmed to the place by some power that was friendly to the Huron; but the instant he disappeared, it became tossed and agitated by fierce and powerful passion.
-Uncas maintained his elevated stand, keeping his eyes on the form of Cora, until the colours of her dress were blended with the foliage of the forest; when he descended, and moving silently through the throng, he disappeared in that lodge, from which he had so recently issued.
-A few of the graver and more attentive warriors, who caught the gleams of anger that shot from the eyes of the young chief, in passing, followed him to the place he had-selected for his meditations.
+So long as their enemy and his victim continued in sight. the multitude remained motionless as beings charmed to the place by some power that was friendly to the Hurons; but the instant he disappeared, it became tossed and agitated by fierce and powerful passion.
+Uncas maintained his elevated stand, keeping his eyes on Cora, until the colors of her dress were blended with the foliage of the forest; when he descended, and moving silently through the throng, he disappeared in that lodge from which he had so recently issued.
+A few of the graver and more attentive warriors, who caught the gleams of anger that shot from the eyes of the young chief in passing, followed him to the place he had selected for his meditations.
 After which, Tamenund and Alice were removed, and the women and children were ordered to disperse.
-During the momentous hour that succeeded, the encampment resembled a hive of troubled bees, who only awaited the appearance and example of their leader, to take some distant and momentous flight.
+During the momentous hour that succeeded, the encampment resembled a hive of troubled bees, who only awaited the appearance and example of their leader to take some distant and momentous flight.

-A young warrior, at length, issued from the lodge of Uncas, and moving delibetately with a sort of grave march, towards a dwarf pine, that grew in the crevices of the rocky terrace, he tore the bark from its body, and then returned whence he came, without speaking.
-He was soon fallowed by another, who stripped the sapling of its branches, leaving it a naked and "blazed" trunk.
-A third coloured the posts with stripes of a dark red paint; all which indications of a hostile design in the leaders of the nation, were received by the men without in a gloomy and ominous silence.
-Finally, the Mohican himself reappeared, divested of all his attire, except his girdle and leggings, and with one half of his fine features hid under a cloud of threatening black.
+A young warrior at length issued from the lodge of Uncas; and moving deliberately, with a sort of grave march, towards a dwarf pine that grew in the crevices of the rocky terrace, he tore the bark from its body, and then returned whence he came without speaking.
+He was soon followed by another, who stripped the sapling of its branches, leaving it a naked and blazed\ trunk.
+A third colored the post with stripes of a dark red paint; all which indications of a hostile design in the leaders of the nation were received by the men without in a gloomy and omnious silence.
+Finally, the Mohican himself reappeared, divested of all his attire except his girdle and leggings, and with one-half of his fine features hid under a cloud of threatening black.

-Uncas moved with a slow and dignified tread towards the post, which he immediately commenced encircling with a measured step, not unlike an ancient dance, raising his voice, at the same time, in the wild and irregular chant of his war-song.
-The notes were in the extremes of human sounds; being sometimes melancholy and exquisitely plaintive, even rivalling the melody of birds---and then, by sudden and startling transitions, causing the auditors to tremble by their depth and energy.
-The words were few, and often repeated, proceeding gradually from a sort of invocation, or hymn, to the deity, to an intimation of the warrior's object, and terminating as they commenced, with an acknowledgment of his own dependence on the Great Spirit.
-If it were possible to translate the comprehensive and melodious language in which he spoke, the ode might read something like the followingManitto!
-Manitto!
-Manitto !
-Thou art great-thou art good-thou art wise- Manitto!
-Manitto!
-Thou art just!
+Uncas moved with a slow and dignified tread towards the post, which he immediately commenced encircling with a measured step, not unlike an ancient dance, raising his voice, at the same time, in the wild and irregular chant of his warsong.
+The notes were in the extremes of human sounds; being sometimes melancholy and exquisitely plaintive, even rivalling the melody of birds-and then, by sudden and startling transitions, causing the auditors to tremble by their depth and energy.
+The words were few and often repeated, proceeding gradually from a sort of invocation, or hymn to the Deity, to an intimation of the warrior's objects, and terminating as they commenced with an acknowledgment of his own dependence on the Great Spirit.
+If it were possible to translate the comprehensive and melodious language in which he spoke, the ode might read something like the following:-